xuqingyu26/HGTMT/README.md

 # HGTMT
 PyTorch implementation of  "Heterogeneous Graph Transformer for Multiple Tiny Object Tracking in RGB-T Videos", IEEE Transactions on MultiMedia.
 Feel free to contact me (xuqingyu@nudt.edu.cn) if any questions.
 Please star the repository~~

-## Dataset: VT-Tiny-MOT
-* Download the dataset from [Baidu Drive](https://pan.baidu.com/s/1VFUkv7h1US5Xgb_XpAInXg?pwd=VTMT) (Key: VTMT) and unzip them to `./data`
-### Note:
-* The multiple tiny object tracking dataset is composed of two modalities: visible and thermal, and is well aligned.
 ## Code:
  * Create the working environment through environment.yml
  * Download the transformer pvtv2 backbone from [PVTv2](https://github.com/whai362/PVT).